t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 ### Motivation
 Definitive failure of an ancient 16G SSD (PATA!) in Dell Vostro a90 nearly lead to trashing the machine.
-Not that it is used that much but occasionally it still worked well (eg. as SNES emulation system or as low-end machine for testing software performance).
+Not that it is used that much but occasionally it still worked well (eg. as a SNES emulation system or as a low-end machine for testing software performance).

 At present, the disk with such an interface (miniPCI-e PATA) is nearly impossible to get.
 Those available are in the US for some ridiculus price and have even more ridiculus shipment cost (more than the disk itself...).

-Such catastrophies occasionally motivates to make something not necessarily very useful (as is that ancient machine...) - but are opportunity to play with features of today's operating systems.
+Such catastrophies occasionally motivates to make something not necessarily very useful (as is that ancient machine...) - but gives opportunity to play with features of today's operating systems.
 An so was this time...

-A long time ago (~20 years or so), I was building custom diskless linuxes for computer labs at my Alma Mater.
-Having usual infrastructure in place, I was using read-only nfsroot, at some point improved with some hacks like layered filesystem (unionfs/aufs) - an approach that was/is used with some live CDs / USBs and some years later became popular with Docker containers.
-The purpose was similar
-- keep image of the original OS intact while letting work with relatively large permissions and have fresh a OS with each restart (to keep security and reliability on reasonable level).
+A long time ago (20 years or so...), I was building custom diskless linuxes for computer labs at my Alma Mater.
+Having a usual infrastructure in place, I was using read-only nfsroot, at some point improved with some hacks like layered filesystem (unionfs/aufs) - an approach that was/is used with some live CDs / USBs and some years later became popular with Docker containers.
+The purpose was similar - keep image of the original OS intact while letting work with relatively large permissions and have fresh a OS with each restart (to keep security and reliability on reasonable level).

 However, preparing such nfsroot system was taking quite a bit of time (dhbootstrap, manual